BGanalytics/Project-Data-dig-Countries/README.md

  Applying CASE to categorise countries based on their life expectancy: Very high, high, average, below average, low.
  Using AND/OR to select countries that meet a certain criteria.

-Results and code can be found in the following link: https://www.khanacademy.org/computer-programming/spin-off-of-project-data-dig-countries/6214395031928832
+Results and code can be found in the following link to Khan Academy SQL course: https://www.khanacademy.org/computer-programming/spin-off-of-project-data-dig-countries/6214395031928832